 Train or Bus

-If choosing to travel by train or bus, then booking your ticket early can save you tons of money.
+If you choose to travel by train or bus, booking your ticket early can save you tons of money.

 Where to Stay for a Weekend in Boston